This Is Almost Certainly James Comey’s Twitter Account

 FBI National Press Office

-This story was produced by the Special Project Desk of Gizmodo Media Group.
+This story was produced by the Special Projects Desk of Gizmodo Media Group.